Heidelberger-Regattaverband/regatta-infopoint/README.md

 certbot certonly
 ```

-Change the permission of the private key to make it accessible to the Infoportal docker container:
+Change the permission of the private key to make it accessible from docker containers:
 ```bash
 chmod 640 /etc/letsencrypt/live/<full-qualified-hostname>/privkey.pem
 ```